jimburton/sudoku/README.md

 ## Extra Assignments

-You can choose freely whether to do 0, 1 or more of these.
-These are not obligatory, but you will learn more if you do them.
+**Assignments X.1 to X.3 are not assessed.** You can choose freely whether to do 0, 1 or more of these.
+So, these are not obligatory, but you will learn more if you do them.

 There are no perfect, pre-defined answers here, but try to show your thoughts and understanding in your answers.